SvenMichaelKlose/arukanoido/README.md

 * C: Display the current charset and halt the machine.
 * M: Toggle VIC/original sounds.

-# Keys for game testers (only in this demo).
+# Keys for game testers

-* N: Skip to next level.
+* N: Warop to next level.
 * 0: Drop random bonuses.
 * 1: Drop bonus L only.
 * 2: Drop bonus E only.